PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

-You probably have heard of force push, you shouldn't use it most of the time, the only reason to use it would be to push changes you applied to your branch by rebasing your branch on top of main, because it will apply the changes from main before the changes made on your branch, hence rewritting the history.
+You probably have heard of force push, you shouldn't use it most of the time, the only reason to use it would be to push changes you applied to your branch by rebasing your branch on top of main, because it will apply the changes from main before the changes made on your branch, hence rewriting the history.

+#### :pushpin: Tasks:

 Go ahead and push your commit.